kmarekspartz/kyle.marek-spartz.org/posts/2013-12-11-never-blame-people.md

 ---
 title: Never Blame People
 tags: ui, programming-philosophy
+description: Computer programs should not blame people for their own failings
 ---

 Many people don't like using computers because they internalize computer problems when things go wrong.
 People blame themselves when computers don't behave as expected.